How to Fix 413 Request Entity too Large Error in WordPress

 The 413 Request Entity Too Large error means that the client’s request is too large to be processed by the server.
 The 413 error commonly occurs when uploading a file larger than the set server limit.

-Hosting providers tend to have specific configurations on their server for uploading media to WordPress, and in most cases, these default settings provide sufficient resources for your posts and uploads.
+Hosting providers tend to have specific configurations on their servers for uploading media to WordPress, and in most cases, these default settings provide sufficient resources for your posts and uploads.

 However, in certain cases, you might need to upload a file that exceeds the size limit, and you will unfortunately face the 413 error.